Home » Marketing

 You are more than welcome to contact me there, as we too are testing it for business and government initiatives, that the reason all my accounts (on FB, Flickrs, Twitter, etc) are of corporate nature.

-• Lina DeMartinez said:
+6. Lina DeMartinez Avatar

 I am thinking you might want to meet some of the online marketing giants in the Facebook Community.
 As is, the have an incredible network and are really setting forth a huge number of strategies to optimize the use of that Platform.